 Reading and download options

-This issue of FMR will be available online and in print in English, Arabic, French and Spanish.
-The English versions of articles are also available in audio format.
+This issue of FMR is available online and in print in English, Arabic, French and Spanish.
+The English version of each article is also available in audio format.
+Audio files for the whole issue are also available at

 Also available is the FMR 54 digest for easy online access to all the articles published in FMR 54.
 It provides for each article: the title, the author(s) and their affiliation, the introductory sentences and links to the full article online.
 The digest will be available online and in print in all four languages.